bgarcial/using-kong-ingress-controller_cert-manager-letsEncrypt/README.md

 - Acme Kong Kube Helper - https://github.com/ollystephens/acme-kong-kube-helper

 We are using acme kong kube helper like a third container inside the Kong Ingress controller deployment

+At the moment a `ClusterIssuer` was created, and it is working in `staging-evironment`